-During the Reporting Period, Pantera announced that the Company identified multiple high grade manganese targets at Weelarrana, located 70km south of Newman in West Australia's Pilbara region.
+During the Reporting Period, Pantera identified multiple high-grade manganese targets at Weelarrana, located 70km south of Newman in West Australia's Pilbara region.
+The 22 rock chip samples analysed by pXRF that were previously reported2 were check assayed by a commercial laboratory and returned equivalent or improved manganese grades.